 commissions, dismissal pay, bonuses, vacation and sick leave pay, and compensation in kind.

-Supplemental payments include both legally required expenditures and payments for voluntary
+Supplemental payments include both legally required expenditures and payments for voluntary programs.

 unemployment compensation, and workers’ compensation.
 Payments for voluntary programs include all